philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 ## More Power

-The above solutions are a little ad-hoc, and can lead to branched code paths with a bunch of ifs.
+The above solutions are a little ad-hoc, and can lead to branched code paths with a bunch of if statements.
 You can feature flag some of this stuff to help keep things a little tidy, and another approach is to write up change as libraries, something [Stripe refer to as "declarative changes"](https://stripe.com/blog/api-versioning).
 This approach can be a little heavy handed, but it's something to keep in mind.

 ## Summary

 Evolution involves thinking a little differently to how you approach change.
 Often there are simple things you can do to keep clients ticking along, and whilst clients will have to change at _some point_, the whole goal here is to allow them a decent amount of time to make that switch, with the minimal change possible during that change, and **no lock-step deploys** required.

 And yes, whilst making a new endpoint to switch `/matches` and `/riders` is essentially the same as `/v1/matches` and `/v2/matches`, you've skipped the [quagmire of tradeoffs](https://blog.apisyouwonthate.com/api-versioning-has-no-right-way-f3c75457c0b7) between global versioning, resource versioning, or **gulp** method versioning.
-Global versioning has it's place, but so does evolution.
+Global versioning has its place, but so does evolution.

 Think about it this way.
 If implementing some change takes twice as long for API developers compared to other versioning approaches, but save 6 or 7 client developer teams from having to do a while bunch of work, testing, etc. to chase new versions, this has been worthwhile to the company in terms of engineering hours spent.